 Good thing I wasn’t even really hungry at all after all the munching and imbibing I’d been doing the last several hours, but the Bee Keeper cocktail sounded simple and delicious, so I did order one of those.
 When in Rome?

 The drink was definitely excellent, and the four of us shared a Hummus Plate.
 It was yummy and the perfect light snack for my hunger level, but Heather the hummus-expert confirmed for us that this hummus was not homemade, but Tribe.
 Still good, but something easily recreated at home!

 Our waitress also had an attitude and there weren’t many options at all for a vegan like Heather (what do you expect from a Tavern we ended up at because we didn’t have many other choices…), but we went with the flow and had a blast with each other anyway, of course!
 How could we not?

 It was such an amazing Saturday.
 I headed home after dinner and was in bed and passed out by 11:15PM.
 Not too shabby!
 Still was able to get up the next morning and have a super productive Sunday.

 Have you ever met someone you met through blogging in “real life”?

 Which of the cocktails I sampled would you most want to try?

-I’m Caitlin, a 24 year old full-time working girl, currently pursuing my MBA on the side.
+I’m Caitlin, a 24 year old full-time working girl and recent MBA graduate.
 I’m a total foodie and love restaurants.
 I also love learning about nutrition and fitness.
 I’m striving to live a healthy and happy lifestyle and will be documenting everything that comes with it in this blog.
 I hope you enjoy!

 My header was originally designed by Mai Le and later tweaked by Chris Roggi to match this theme, which he helped me customize.
 He also moved me over to self-hosting!
 Both can be contacted through their sites for design & development work!